XEKOyt/XEKOyt/README.md

 <div align="center">

-> *"Tant que ca marche ca marche"* - Me, in a random tech class at 8:30 am on a Monday.
+> *"Code is poetry, bugs are plot twists."* - Me, at 3 AM debugging.

 **🎯 Random Fun Facts:**
-- 🍝 I've eaten pasta for approximately 550 days of my life
+- 🍝 I've consumed pasta for ~600 days of my life
-- 🌙 I code best between 10 PM and 6 AM
+- 🌙 My coding superpowers peak at midnight
-- ⬆️ I wrote this README at 2:17 AM
+- ⬆️ This README was crafted at 4:23 AM
-- 🎮 I can build a working Roblox game in under 2 hours
+- 🎮 Built a Roblox game prototype in 1.5 hours
-- 💖 I actually have a girlfriend (1 in 1B chance for a dev 🤓)
+- ☕ Survive on 3 cups of coffee daily

 </div>